bfetler/coronary_disease/README.md

     assertGreater(ttest.pvalue, 0.05)

 This of course depends on what your [Null Hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) is, your assumptions about the data and models, and what issues you are attempting to solve with data science.
+In this case, we are trying to model heart disease prediction in patients.

 #### Modeling and Fitting
 If there are no significant anomalies in the data, we proceed to fit the training set using:
 + Logistic Regression
 + LinearSVC Support Vector Classification

-After scaling the data columns, we find the training data fits the presence or absence of coronary disease with 82% accuracy using either method.
-A standard error of 7% was estimated from cross-validation scores (cv = 5), which varies by 1-2% due to the small number of CV folds and random variation in the train test split.
+After scaling the data columns, we find the training data fits the presence or absence of coronary disease with an accuracy of 82% +- 7% using either method.
+A standard error was estimated from 5-fold cross-validation scores, which varies by 1-2% due to the small amount of data and random variation in the train test split.

 [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) of normalized data gives an idea of variable importance, provided the coefficients are not collinear.
-The coefficients and their absolute value order depends on the random split between train and test datasets.
+The order of the coefficients varies somewhat, depending on randomness in the train and test datasets.
 In general, *fluoroscopy vessel count (fluor_count)* is always at top, *chest_pain type* is in the top five, and *sex* has more influence than *age*.
 Typical values are given below.

 <table>
 <tr>